jsfenfen/covid_hospitals_demographics/README.md

 ### Bed utilization

 Utilization rate, as a percent, is calculated for all\_icu\_beds and for subtotal\_acute\_beds.
-To estimate the spare ICU bed capacity
+To estimate the spare ICU bed capacity, you could use:
+	`all_icu_beds * all_icu_utilization / 100`

+### Unlisted ICU rooms

+One of the major concerns data users have are unreported or missing ICU room beds.
+We found ~23 cost reports that reported ICU bed days without recording having any ICU beds.
+When that is the case, the field icu\_days\_no\_beds is set to true to warn that some ICU beds may have been omitted.

 ### Additional data files